-Goldmyer Hot Springs is a hidden gem in the Northwest, located about 3 hour drive from Seattle.
+Goldmyer Hot Springs is a hidden gem in the Northwest, located about a 3-hour drive from Seattle.
 For this spring you will need a high clearance vehicle as the road can be a little rough.
-It is also a 4.5 mile hike into the springs.
+It is also a 4.5-mile hike into the springs.
 But once you get there it is like a little piece of heaven.
-This natural hot springs is located on private property and reservations are required as only 20 people a day are allowed into the springs.
-There is a caretakers cabin for you to check in at.
+These natural hot springs are located on private property and reservations are required as only 20 people a day are allowed into the springs.
+There is a caretakers cabin for you to check-in at.

 Doe Bay Hot Springs

-Doe Bay Hot Springs is located on Orca Island and has a beautiful view of the bay while soaking is the man made hot springs.
+Doe Bay Hot Springs is located on Orca Island and has a beautiful view of the bay while soaking is the man-made hot springs.
 Clothing is optional so this may not be the right choice for you as there are only 3 pools available.
-In addition the Doe Bay Cafe and Doe Bay Garden Restaurant are getting a lot of attention from Foodies across the country as their reputation for fresh healthy cuisine gains more and more attention.
+Also, the Doe Bay Cafe and Doe Bay Garden Restaurant are getting a lot of attention from Foodies across the country as their reputation for fresh healthy cuisine gains more and more attention.

 Sol Duc Hot Springs

 Sol Duc Hot Springs located in Olympic National Park and has three man-made hot pools of varying temperatures and one freshwater cold pool.
 There are two RV campgrounds within a 20-minute walk of the Hot Springs.

 Scenic Hot Springs

 Scenic Hot Springs is located on private land and requires written permission to access the springs.
 Permission can be received for a small fee and is limited to a maximum of 10 people per day.
 The trail leading up to the hot springs is about an hour hike and has a good incline the whole way up, so come prepared with good footwear and maybe even a pair of snowshoes depending on the weather.

 Carson Hot Springs